ajrcarey/pdfium-render/README.md

 * 0.7.14: fixes a bug in the WASM implementation of `FPDF_StructElement_GetStringAttribute()`;
-  pins required version of `image` crate to at least 0.24.0 or later to avoid incompatibility between the `DynamicImage` trait definitions in 0.23.x and 0.24.x; adds compatibility with web workers to the WASM implementation, thanks to an excellent contribution from <https://github.com/NyxCode>.
+  pins required version of `image` crate to at least 0.24.0 or later to avoid incompatibility between the `image::DynamicImage` trait definitions in 0.23.x and 0.24.x; adds compatibility with web workers to the WASM implementation, thanks to an excellent contribution from <https://github.com/NyxCode>.
 * 0.7.13: adds transformation and clipping functions to `PdfRenderConfig`; adds bindings for `FPDF_RenderPageBitmapWithMatrix()`; deprecates `PdfRenderConfig::rotate_if_portait()`